Maui Real Estate Blog

 The sellers of our Pukalani listing just adjusted the price of their high potential property.
 This 4 bedroom, 2 bath home offers a flexible floor plan and an attached 2 bedroom, 1 bath ohana.
 This home is ideal for a buyer looking for a rental that could help offset some of your mortgage expenses.
 This home has loads of potential ready to be unleashed by the buyer who is willing to put in the elbow grease.
 There is a nice garden areas with citrus, avocado, banana, breadfruit, mango and Coconut trees.
 There are even small ocean views of both coastlines.
 This home’s Upcountry location is about as convenient as it gets.
 You are within walking distance of the Pukalani Town Center, Pool and Park.
 Central Maui shopping and Baldwin Beach in Paia are just a quick drive down Haleakala Highway.

 This home is now offered for $619,000.
 You can check out the 172 Hiwalani Loop listing page for additional photos and details.
-Contact The Maui Real Estate Team to arrange a showing or to discuss this property with an agent.
+This property sold!
+Contact The Maui Real Estate Team for assistance with other Pukalani Homes for Sale.